WrightStuffNJ/WrightStuffNJ/README.md

 ## Solution Context
 ### Goal Context
 The Spotlight system is designed to support three types of users; Candidates, Non-Profit Providers, and Administrators.
 Administrators and Non-Profit users will access the system via web pages, either mobile or desktop.
 Candidates can access the system via web pages as well.
 Additionally candidates without access to a browser can use a regular phone to call the Interactive Voice Response (IVR) system.
 It will allow them to retrieve lists of providers or offerings and to get contact information.
-The system has the ability to contact any user by email, or candidates via SMS.
+The system has the ability to contact any user by email, or candidates via SMS.<BR>
 <img src="/assets/images/DiversityCyberCouncil-ContextDiagram.jpeg" width="500">

 ### High-Level Solution